ibm-cloud-docs/key-protect/manage-dual-auth.md

 |key_ID_or_alias|**Required**.
 The unique identifier or alias for the root key that you want to rotate.|
 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
-{: caption="Table 1.
-Describes the variables that are needed to set a key for deletion." caption-side="top"}
+{: caption="Describes the variables that are needed to set a key for deletion." caption-side="top"}

 A successful request returns an HTTP `204 No Content` response, which indicates that your key was authorized for deletion.
 Another user with a _Manager_ access policy can now [delete the key](/docs/key-protect?topic=key-protect-delete-keys) by using the {{site.data.keyword.keymanagementserviceshort}} console or API.